Accessibility & ADA Compliance

 - Customers may be required to leave a photo ID as a deposit during the use of the beach wheelchair.

-- The City of Folly Beach currently offers beach wheelchairs, and other private entities in the area may offer rentals well.
+- The City of Folly Beach offers beach wheelchairs, the City of Isle of Palms has a wheelchair program, and other private entities in the area may offer rentals well.

 Wheelchairs & Other Power Driven Mobility Devices